karlding/dotfiles/README.md

 [Karl](https://justkding.me) attempts to do dotfiles.
 These are my dotfiles I am using for my laptop's current setup.

 ## Setup
 Clone the repository somewhere.
-It doesn't really matter where, since we will be symlinking the dotfiles anyways. ``.local`` versions of the files will be sourced after.
+The location doesn't really matter, since we will be symlinking the dotfiles anyways. ``.local`` versions of the files will be sourced after.

 ```bash
 git clone https://github.com/karlding/dotfiles.git